XodoDocs/itext-legacy-tmc-techblog/DITO/blog_intro.md

 ## Add-ons

 iText DITO leverages the proven strengths of iText 7 to provide high-quality output documents at the end of the document workflow.
 In addition to the iText 7 core library, you can also make use of the iText 7 add ons that are available.
 You can seamlessly integrate Indic languages using the pdfCalligraph add-on or convert your templates to ZUGFeRD compliant documents using the pdfInvoice add-on.
+The possibilities are endless.

+## Conclusion

+iText DITO merges two related flows into a single flow that's easy to maintain and control.
+Its easy-to-use designer will allow you to output high quality and consistent documents, while being highly extensible and customizable because of the SDK it offers and the underlying potential of iText 7 and its add-ons.